eventdata/ConfliBERT/README.md

 ## Evaluation
 The usage of ConfliBERT is the same as other BERT models in Huggingface.

-We provided two examples using [Simple Transformers](https://simpletransformers.ai/).
+We provided multiple examples using [Simple Transformers](https://simpletransformers.ai/).

 The 1st step is to preprocess the datasets into the required formats in [./data](https://github.com/eventdata/ConfliBERT/tree/main/data).
 For example,

 <ol>